-As an example, we mention the following situation: at the time of Iraq's invasion in 2003, several media - press, television and others - either reported the event from the perspective of the invaders or, as the media claimed, from the point of view of the invaded.
-The journalists who accompanied the military forces in order to relate the facts more accurately ended up revealing how fragile are the discourses sustained by indicative information14 - those based on the will to truth as the primary conditioning factor.
-A more attentive look at CNN's reports15 leads us to perceive that the expressions were exclusively what the invader nation wanted people to believe.
-When Al Jazeera16 entered the scene, doubtlessly a landmark in the contemporary media scenario, it polarized the discourses: since the war was against evil, evil was willing to speak.
+As an example, we mention the following situation: at the time of Irag's invasion in 2003, several media - press, television and others - either reported the event from the perspective of the invaders or, as the media claimed, from the point of view of the invaded.
+The embedded journalists, who accompanied the military forces in order to relate the facts more accurately ended up revealing how fragile are the discourses sustained by indicative information, those based on the will to truth as the primary conditioning factor .
+A more attentive look at CNN's reports - a North-American media enterprise that at the time sold and spread official news worldwide about what they called "war against the evil" - leads us to perceive that the expressions were exclusively what the invader nation wanted people to believe.
+When Al Jazeera - Arabian tv broadcast that identified itself as more apt to behold and report facts under the view point of the invaded entered the scene, doubtlessly a landmark in the contemporary media scenario, it polarized the discourses: since the war was against evil, evil was willing to speak.

 This process of polarization of discourses, an example of ways of conflict manifestation in the media area, does not present as a novelty the fact that each one, on each side, has something to say, for this aspect is already known ever since man seeks means of expression.
-The freshness comes particularly from the fact that the polarized discourses cause an up-to-date specific situation to stand out, which has relation to its technological advance: the reports arrive faster, from everywhere, in various ways and in different forms.
+The freshness comes particularly from the fact that the polarized discourses cause an up-to-date specific situation to stand out, which is related to its technological advance: the reports arrive faster, from everywhere, in various ways and in different forms.
 It is very probable that never before in the West - at least from the Brazilian perspective - a strongly expressive presence of a media born on that other side was noticed.
-In other words, Al Jazeera invaded, with all its local power and in the same real time as the other networks, the mediatic space previously dominated more easily by the United States.
+In other words, Al Jazeera invaded, with all its local power and in the same real time as the other networks, the media space previously dominated more easily by the United States.

-Its arrival with such strength and speed makes us face the fact that each discourse, in its own way, concomitantly, wants to present itself as truer than the other.
+Its arrival with such strength and speed makes us face the fact that each discourse, in its own way, concomitantly wants to present itself as truer than the other.
 Both discourses anchor themselves vehemently to the supposed legitimacy either of the one who speaks or of the place from where he speaks.
-In this way, the simultaneousness of these discourses' exposure - discourses that reach us through the media discourses - is fundamental for us to understand that the clash reaches its climax, reducing the discourse to its will to truth, a procedure that is exacerbated in response to the strife for the occupation of mediatic space.
+In this way, the simultaneity of these discourses' exposure - discourses that reach us through the media discourses - is fundamental for us to understand that the clash reaches its climax, reducing the discourse to its will to truth, a procedure that is exacerbated in response to the strife for the occupation of media space.